 Also, note that potatoes have high potassium requirements and too high nitrogen fertilization can be counterproductive and promotes foliage growth.

 Pests and Diseases

 The best way to avoid diseases is to avoid having a water stagnant soil and wetting the foliage.
-Plant quality seed potatoes and obtain them from the reliable source.
+Plant quality seed potatoes and obtain them from a reliable source.

-Potato beetles, Aphids, Flea beetles are some of the common pests that may infect your container grown potatoes but you can get rid of them using organic fertilizers.
+Potato bugs, Aphids, Flea beetles are some of the common pests that may infect your container grown potatoes but you can get rid of them using organic fertilizers.